 Pros of Mid-Tier Accounting Firms

 Better work-life balance.
-You’ll work less overtime, and you may not need to work nights and weekends outside of busy season.
+You’ll work less overtime and may not need to work nights and weekends outside of the busy season.

 Less pressure.
 While you’ll still be expected to produce high-quality work, there won’t be the same high-pressure environment you’d feel at the Big 4.

 Decent salary.
 Although you won’t make as much as you would at the Big 4, you’ll still make a good salary compared to smaller firms, particularly as you advance.

 Broader practical experience.
 You’ll work on a greater variety of things and stages in the auditing process, gaining good experience and helping you prepare to take the CPA Exam.

 Medium-range salary.
 Mid-tier firms make less revenue than the Big 4 and thus pay their employees less.

 Less chance for specialization.
 At the Big 4, you may spend a great deal of time with a single client working on a single part of an audit, allowing you to specialize.